 Practices for the management of medicines were audited throughout the month by the management and staff.
 The dates and times of opening of the medicine containers were recorded in order to facilitate audit; this was acknowledged as good practice.
-Running stock balances were maintained on most medicines not dispensed in the monitored dosage system blister packs.

 Following discussion with the nursing staff and a review of care files, it was evident that, when applicable, other healthcare professionals were contacted in response to issues or concerns in relation to medicines management